9623Y/9623Y-Spin-Up-Notebook/README.md

  int power = Controller1.Axis3.position();
  int strafe = -(Controller1.Axis4.position());
 ```
 This code sets the variables for reading the controller joystick values to use in motor control.
-The controllers axis4 position is set negative because orginally when you would strafe, pushing the joystick right would cause you to strafe left and pushing the joystick left would cause you to strafe right, setting the axis4 value negative fixed this issue.
+Orginally when you strafe pushing the joystick right would cause you to strafe left, and pushing the joystick left would cause you to strafe right, which is opposite from what we need.
+By setting the controller's axis4 to negative, we reverse the baseline program, which allows us to strafe the position the joystick is.